 7.2 System Information

 In the navigation panel, click Basic Setting and System Info to display the screen as shown.
-You can check the firmware version number and monitor the switch temperature, fan speeds and voltage in this screen.
+You can check the firmware version number and monitor the switch temperature, fan speeds and voltage (on the ES-2108PWR) in this screen.